suhasbn/TEAMMAIT_Annotation/installation_steps.md

 * Wait for confirmation that the EC2 instance has stopped.

 Notes:
-- Ensure you're using a compatible web browser.
-Chrome and Firefox are configured to work with the audio files.
 - If you encounter any issues, please contact me at [bnsuhas@psu.edu](mailto:bnsuhas@psu.edu).
 - Remember to stop your EC2 instance after each session to avoid unnecessary charges.